Canada Pay Equity Act Compliance Guide

 - Canadian Human Rights Commission - Human rights oversight

-- Canada Labour Code - Legal framework
+- Pay Equity Act - Legal framework

 Frequently Asked Questions (FAQ)